 Her previous projects have included the Premio Valcellina Award in Italy; the 7th Triennial of Contemporary Textiles Arts in Belgium; 100% Design London; commissioned textiles for the Louis Vuitton Maison London by Peter Marino Architects; the Cheongju International Craft Biennale in South Korea; the Nordic Craft Pavilion at the Grand Palais in Paris; the Contextile – Contemporary Textile Art Biennial in Portugal; installations and costumes for the Finnish National Opera; the Ultimate Impact exhibition in Copenhagen; and 'Enter and Encounter' Finland's 100 years exhibition at the Design Museum, Helsinki.

-Deepa Panchamia has received artist grants from The Finnish Cultural Foundation, The Swedish Cultural Foundation in Finland, The Arts Promotion Centre Finland, The Ornamo Foundation, Frame Visual Art Finland and The Arts Council England.
+Deepa Panchamia has received artist grants from The Finnish Cultural Foundation, The Swedish Cultural Foundation in Finland, The Arts Promotion Centre Finland, The Ornamo Foundation, Frame Contemporary Art Finland and The Arts Council England.
 She is a member of The Finnish Association of Designers ORNAMO, The Finnish Association of Textile Artists TEXO and The Cooperative of Artisans, Designers and Artists in Fiskars ONOMA.

 Alongside her art, she is a freelance design consultant for the Fashion and Textile Museum in London and is a visiting lecturer to creative institutions and universities in England.